ghdz89/getting-started-gilberto/README.md

 npm start
 ```

 The app will run on port 8080.
-Navigate to `localhost:8080`.
+To use the app, navigate to `localhost:8080` in your browser.

 ### Using the app